Here you will find the Terms of Reference for the Audit and Risk Process Committee.

 (c) To discuss with the external auditor, before the audit commences, the nature and scope of the audit and to review the auditors’ quality control procedures and steps taken by the auditor to respond to changes in regulatory and other requirements.

-(d) To oversee the process for selecting the external auditor and make appropriate recommendations to the Board of Trustees for consideration at the AGM.
+(d) To oversee the process for selecting the external auditor and make appropriate recommendations to the Board of Trustees.

-(e) To review the external auditor’s management letter and management’s response.
+(e) To review and advise on the external auditor’s management letter and management’s response.

-(f) To review the internal audit programme and ensure that the internal audit function is adequately resourced and has appropriate standing within the IET.
+(f) To review and approve the internal audit programme and ensure that the internal audit function is adequately resourced and has appropriate standing within the IET.

 (g) To consider management’s response to any major external or internal audit recommendations.